umbraco/UmbracoDocs/sustainability-best-practices/frontend/README.md

 ## Lazyload Resources

-Learn how to optimize the loading of web pages using Lazyload resources.
+Optimize the loading of web pages by using Lazyload resources.

 ## Mobile First